emilyriederer/wigo/README.md

 Specifically, instead of normal chunk output, `wigo` output a table explaining the state containing columns for each object in the enviornment and describing its:

+- status (created, modified, removed)
 - name
 - type
 - class
 - dimensions (rows x columns for dataframes and `length` otherwise)
 - object size
-- name of chunk in which variable was created
+- name of chunk in which variable was created or last modified

 A new row is added to this table either when a new object is added to the environment or when the dimensions of a current object change.
 Currently, the actual contents of objects are not inspected.